 Please note that, as mandatory reporters, we are bound by law to disclose if you or someone else is in danger.
 A notification will not be made without your prior knowledge.

-After an initial discussion about your needs, we will work with you over the first couple of art therapy sessions to formulate a plan that works for you.
+For individual therapy, everyone’s requirements are as individual as they are, and I respect your uniqueness by formulating an approach that will address your needs.
+After an initial discussion about your needs, I will work with you over the first couple of art therapy sessions to formulate a plan that works for you.

 Fees for individual and group art therapy sessions vary.
 All anticipated fees will be clearly disclosed and discussed with you before you make any commitment to attend.